Annual Report

 center where Harding continued its presence in Memphis,

-This dream was built on the belief that God loves cities, our
+the dream was built on the belief that God loves cities, our

-Now, looking back over the year, we give thanks for how
+Now, looking back over the year, we give thanks for how God has worked through the new Center for Church and

-report that you will be encouraged by God’s movement and
+City Engagement.
+We hope you will be encouraged by God’s

-during this time of transition and for your support of this new
+your prayers during this time of transition and for your

 God is moving!